 Entrance Fees: Free

-This is one of the Texas parks that history buffs will love to see as it is the birthplace of our 36th United States President.
-Lyndon B. Johnson State Park is located in small town of Johnson City, Texas in the Texas Hill Country.
+This is one of the Texas parks that history buffs will love to see, as it is the birthplace of our 36th President.
+Lyndon B. Johnson State Park is located in the small town of Johnson City, Texas, in the Texas Hill Country.

-You can tour the LBJ Ranch and see Johnson’s birthplace and visit the Sauer-Beckmann Living History Farm.
+You can tour the LBJ Ranch, see Johnson’s birthplace, and visit the Sauer-Beckmann Living History Farm.

 When you’re done, cool off in the seasonal swimming pool!